cameraui/sdk/go/docs/api/plugin.md

 	func GetContractValidationErrors(c *PluginContract) []string

-GetContractValidationErrors checks the structural validity of a contract \(required fields present, enum values inside the accepted sets\) and returns one human\-readable error per problem found.
-Returns an empty slice when the contract is valid.
+GetContractValidationErrors checks a typed contract's values: the name is non\-empty and the role, provided/consumed sensor types, interfaces and capabilities are all members of their accepted enum sets.
+It returns one human\-readable error per problem found, or an empty slice when the contract is valid.

 Example: